farahnaj/Events/README.md

 First Look:

 1. How to use code?
-  i.
-Download files/folder.
+  - Download files/folder.
-  ii.
-Clone repository.
+  - Clone repository.

 2. How to run code?
   After fetching code, just double click on events.html, It will open events page in browser.